 (5).
-Available to spouses/ civil partners born after 5 April 1935.
-This allowance is 10% of the personal allowance for those born after 5 April 1938 and allows a spouse or civil partner who is not liable to income tax above the basic rate to transfer this amount of their personal allowance to their spouse/ civil partner.
-The recipient must not be liable to tax above the basic rate.
+This transferable allowance is available to married couples and civil partners who are not in receipt of married couple’s allowance.
+A spouse or civil partner who is not liable to income tax; or not liable at the higher or additional rate, can transfer this amount of their personal allowance to their spouse or civil partner.
+The recipient must not be liable to income tax at the higher or additional rate.
 The recipient is eligible to a tax reduction of 20% of the transferred amount.

 |Additional rate band||Over £150,000||Over £150,000|

-(6).
-If, after deducting your Personal Allowance from your total income liable to Income Tax, your non-savings income is above this limit then the starting rate for savings will not apply.
+(8).
+If, after deducting your Personal Allowance from your total income liable to Income Tax, your non-savings income is above the starting rate limit then the starting rate for savings will not apply.
 Non-savings income includes income from employment, profits from self-employment, pensions, income from property and taxable benefits.

-The rates of tax over the annual allowance for dividends are the 7.5 per cent for basic rate taxpayers, the 32.5 per cent for higher rate taxpayers and 38.1 per cent for additional rate taxpayers
+The rates available for dividends are the 7.5 per cent ordinary rate, the 32.5 per cent dividend upper rate and the dividend additional rate of 38.1 per cent.

 The self-employed can claim business expenses against their income.
 So make sure you include all possible justifiable business expenses on your self-assessment form.
 This also applies to capital allowances for expenditure on plant and equipment, including computers and tools, for example, used for your business.

 It is worth remembering you may be able to pay further contributions to your pension, which can utilise unused tax relief.